How AI transforms business processes - automation, self-learning, and key technologies for 2025

 Data privacy and security

-AI systems often process sensitive information: customers' personal data, financial reports, trade secrets.
-Violating data-processing rules (Federal Law 152-FZ in CIS) can lead to fines and reputational damage.
-How to reduce the risk: implement encryption, anonymization, access control and log auditing; when using cloud services, verify the provider's certification.
+AI systems often process sensitive information: customer personal data, financial reports, and trade secrets.
+Violations of data processing rules (Federal Law No. 152 in CIS) can lead to fines and reputational damage.
+How to reduce risks: implement encryption, anonymization, access control, and log auditing; when using cloud services, verify the provider's certification.

 Ethical issues and algorithmic bias